The Taliban executed scores of Afghan security forces members after surrender, HRW report alleges - KTVZ

 The report focuses on Ghazni, Helmand, Kandahar, and Kunduz provinces, but HRW says “the cases reflect a broader pattern of abuses reported in Khost, Paktiya, Paktika, and other provinces.”

-CNN has not able to independently confirm the claims in the report, and multiple calls and text messages to Taliban officials have not been returned.
+CNN has not able to independently confirm the claims in the report.

-HRW says it sent the Taliban a copy of their report on November 7.
-In response, HRW says the Taliban said they had removed from their ranks 755 members found to have committed such acts and had established a military tribunal for those accused of murder, torture, and illegal detention.
-They also said that executions of people taken into custody were not allowed unless decided by a Sharia court.
+A Taliban deputy spokesman rejected the HRW report, saying that the Taliban established a general amnesty on their first day of power in Afghanistan.
+“Based on that all military and non-military personnel of the former government were forgiven and told they could live normally in Afghanistan, that no one could harm them,” Bilal Karimi told CNN.

-In their official response to HRW, the Taliban said that not all information is accurate.
+Bilal did acknowledge that there were events when “some former forces were harmed,” but not as many as reported, adding that any “limited incidents” in which security forces were hurt were “due to personal enmity,” rather than Taliban policy.

 ‘More than 100 killed or forcibly disappeared’